Erie Canalway Trail Epic Tour

 Then we’ll all eat dinner together, usually served buffet-style outside.
 Our traveling chef will create hearty and healthy dishes from our trailer kitchen.
 While our chef will accommodate guests with specific allergies and provide a nonmeat protein source for vegetarians, she cannot adhere to everyone’s likes and dislikes.
 We ask that you be flexible.
+If you require a vegan or gluten-free diet, there will be a small surcharge.
 A couple of the dinners on this tour will be in restaurants.

 After dinner, our guide will hold a map meeting to discuss the highlights of the day and go over the details of the next day’s route.
 42 miles on average per day.